-MUG is an acronym for 4-methylumbelliferyl-beta-D-glucuronide.
+MUG is an acronym for 4-methylumbelliferyl-β-D-glucuronide.
 Escherichia coli produces the enzyme beta-D-glucuronidase.
-Beta-D-glucuronidase is a enzyme which hydrolyzes the beta-D-glucopyranosid-uronic derivatives to aglycons and D-glucuronic acid.
+Beta-D-glucuronidase is an enzyme that hydrolyzes the beta-D-glucopyranosid-uronic derivatives to aglycons and D-glucuronic acid.

 The substrate 4-methylumbelliferyl-beta-D-glucuronide is impregnated in the disc and is hydrolyzed by the enzyme (beta-D-glucuronidase) to yield the 4-methylumbelliferyl moiety, which fluoresces blue under long wavelength ultraviolet light.

 U.S. Environmental Protection Agency has approved 4-methylumbelliferyl-β-D-glucuronide Escherichia coli broth medium (EC-MUG) is an effective and rapid method for detection and verification of E. coli in food, water, and environmental samples.